rdiankov/openrave/docs/en/command_line_tools.rst

 Sets up a project directory and initial files for creating OpenRAVE plugins and executables.

-This command line will create a plugin that offers a **MyNewProblem** :class:`.ProblemInstance`:
+This command line will create a plugin that offers a **MyNewModule** :class:`.ModuleBase`:

 .. code-block:: bash

-  openrave-createplugin.py myplugin --problem MyNewProblem
+  openrave-createplugin.py myplugin --module MyNewModule

 Command-line
 ~~~~~~~~~~~~